Jewelpet (TV series): Plot

-Jewel Land is a mysterious and yet magical place where all Jewelpets, animals gifted with Jewel Eyes, live.
-One day, Ruby herself is busy preparing for this year's Jewel Festival which will be held on her town.
-But in the midst of the preparations, a new person just moved to town and decides to live with Ruby.
-Calling herself Lolip, Ruby is unsure if she is a Jewelpet due to her lack of magic skills but she decides to be friends with her on her stay.
-As the festivities in the upcoming festival were going smoothly, Lolip us having problems on helping everyone in the festival due to lack of any magic skills.
+Jewel Land is a mysterious and magical place where all Jewelpets, animals gifted with Jewel Eyes, live.
+One day, Ruby is busy preparing for this year's Jewel Festival which will be held in her town.
+But in the midst of the preparations, a new person moves to town and decides to live with Ruby.
+Calling herself Lolip, Ruby is unsure if she is a Jewelpet due to her lack of magic skills but she decides to be friends with her during her stay.
+As the festivities in the upcoming festival are going smoothly, Lolip is having problems helping everyone in the festival due to her lack of any magic skills.
 However, is this enough for her to know who she really is and to find her own place?